-In these sections fundamental topics are examined, including time, freedom and determinism, memory, perception, evolutionary theory, pragmatism and art and aesthetics.
-Bergson’s impact beyond philosophy is also explored in chapters on Bergson and spiritualism, modernism, Proust and post-colonial thought.
+In these sections fundamental topics are examined, including time, freedom and determinism, memory, perception, evolutionary theory, pragmatism and art.
+Bergson’s impact beyond philosophy is also explored in chapters on Bergson and spiritualism, physics, biology, cinema and post-colonial thought.

 Table of Contents